-UPDATE SUMMER 2020: Based on the continued impact of COVID-19, Brown University staff are working remotely through the summer.
-More information about university operations, resources, and response to COVID-19 can be found here.
+UPDATE FALL 2020: Based on the continued impact of COVID-19, Brown University staff continue to work remotely for the Fall.
 We recognize that members of our community, whether they are studying remotely, locally, engaged in hybrid learning, or anticiapting beginning their time at Brown in 2021, continue to need support.
-While COVID-19 continues to shape our daily lives, our community, especially our Black/African American community members in the US, are being further impacted by recent acts of racism and violence, the most recent in a legacy of structural racism.
+While COVID-19 continues to shape our daily lives, our community, acts of racism and violence continue to impact our country and world, especially our African American/Black community members.
 We recognize the tremendous impact on this community and are committed to self-education, support and advocacy for our community members and the wider Black/African American community.
-More information about the broader university response and resources can be found here.

 The Student Support Services team remains committed to helping students through these difficult and vulnerable times.
 We are responding to phone calls and emails and Student Support Deans are available to meet virtually with students.
 Please call 401-863-3145 or email [email protected] for assistance.

 The Student Support Services staff is available to assist students with a wide-range of issues and concerns that might arise during their time at Brown.
 The Student Support Services Deans provide 24-hour crisis services for undergraduate, graduate, and medical students with personal or family emergencies, and are available by appointment to consult with individual students about their personal questions/concerns, thus allowing students to succeed and thrive in their academic pursuits.